 The views of the Alpenglow that stretch across the mountains.

 The Northern Lights.

-The bright colors of your favorite dog team standing out against the race trail.
+The bright colors of the dog teams standing out against the snow of the race trail.

 Halos & Sundogs being formed from the ice crystals in the air.